caueferreira/library-of-alexandria/README.md

 Library of Alexandria take a unidirectional data flow approach, while developing this app; meaning that it follows the approach of the MVI pattern.
 The application follows the clean architecture, all features are divided between 3 layers: **data**, **domain** and **view**.

-* The **data** layer is responsible for getting all data from the network or the cache (when the restaurant is marked as favorite), after it gets the restaurants from the network, the **data** layer is responsible for mapping it to the **domain** object.
+* The **data** layer is responsible for getting all data from the network or the cache (when the restaurant is marked as favorite), after it gets the data from the network, the **data** layer is responsible for mapping it to the **domain** object.
-* The **domain** possess all the business rules, as for now its responsible for fetching the cached restaurants first and after that it retrieves the network restaurants; also it's responsible for the logic of both favorite and unfavorite the restaurants.
+* The **domain** possess all the business rules, as for now its responsible for fetching the cached data first and after that it retrieves the network data; also it's responsible for the logic of both favorite and unfavorite the data.
 * The **view** layer is responsible for all the data and function the users can see or interact.
 The app has a good test coverage, testing the majority of its functions.

 <p align="center">